listenToRipley/learn_docker/kub-action-02-declarative-approach-basics/ReadMe.md

 you have to let the system know which services you want to remove between the delete and -l

+ImagePullPolicy
+It will not pull unless we specific the policy but only keep the version used when first started.
+Can make a rolling update, or preserve the document.

 Additions resources
 https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/